Witzko/GameOfLife/Readme.md

     MPI_Cart_coords(cart_comm, rank, ndim, coords);
 ------------------------------------------------------------------------------------------

 *For setting up Cartesian communicators over an existing communicator of size p (that is, with p MPI processes), the MPI_Dims_create function can be helpful for factoring p into d factors that are close to each other.* [1].
 We use that to create the dimensions based on the size of MPI_COMM_WORLD (which ultimately just is the number of processes).
-MPI_Cart_coords is useful to get the cartesian coordinates for each process in the grid
+MPI_Cart_coords is useful to get the cartesian coordinates for each process in the grid.

+We defined a debug section with *#ifdef DEBUG* where we can check the cartesian coordinates of each process and its rank.
+E.g. for 4 processes we get in the console:
+"
+Rank 0 has coordinates (0, 0)
+Rank 1 has coordinates (0, 1)
+Rank 2 has coordinates (1, 0)
+Rank 3 has coordinates (1, 1)
+"
+which is exactly the outcome what we want.

+The next task is to split up the

 ### 2.5 Exercise 3